Dramatically perched atop a hill overlooking the river is one of Prague’s most famous and must-see sights – the incredible Prague Castle!

 Prague Castle Map

-Prague Castle List of Room and Historical Buildings
+Prague Castle List of Rooms and Historical Buildings

 2. The Treasury of St. Vitus Cathedral – Despite having been robbed and pillaged at various times during its history, the treasury is still home to a glittering collection of church treasures.
 If you like shiny things, this is the place for you!
 The craftsmanship of the goldsmiths is impressive, and there are lots of fascinating artifacts to check out.